How to Choose Restaurant Napkins – A Practical Guide

 Dinner napkins (33×33 cm / 13×13 in)

 Classic restaurant size.
 Provides comfort for any meal – from starter to dessert.
+See our gastronomy napkins.

 Where: restaurants, hotels, catering, events